IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ### Extbase ORM vs Doctrine Querybuilder
 + The usage of Extbase repositories with its Object Relational Mapping and DDD design principles can be a very convenient way to handle data objects and quickly code and create a running project in a well-structured way.
 However, using an ORM and having to build the data objects with all its complex relationships always means a performance tradeoff.
 If domain objects are not needed and performance critical data handling is required (like import/exports of large data sets), you should rather use the Doctrine Querybuilder for direct db requests or the TYPO3 Core Engine.

+### Indices for orderBy fields
++ Look at the `$defaultOrderings` array in your Extbase repositories.
+These db fields could probably benefit from db indices (configured in your ext_tables.sql).

 ____

 ## Fluid